-It's worked pretty well on the Amazon Echo Show, but after that device's initial release a year ago, neither Amazon nor its partners have done much to improve the experience.
+It's worked pretty well on the Amazon Echo Show, but after that device's initial release a year ago, neither Amazon nor other best smart speakers have done much to improve the experience.
 Maybe Lenovo's Smart Display ($249) will shake them out of their complacency.

 Design: Daring to be different